LoganConnor44/state-of-the-pi/README.md

 ## Plex Server

 I didn't perform any crazy setup to get Plex up and running.
 The complication was truly the permissions and Samba Share orchestration.
 I believe the permission roles are crazy right now because of this.
-It's probably best to refresh this server and rely only on samba share to give the user, `plex` the ability to view media files.
+It's probably best to refresh this server and rely only on samba share to give the user, `plex`, the ability to view media files.

 Now that I'm thinking about it, I do think I set the pi to have a static internal ip address.
 I don't remember how this was done and I did this before thinking about saving these kind of setup processes.
 I'll have to find this again the next refresh and post it here.